Here’s why your Android phone keeps pausing music and videos and how to fix it:

 Other sources of pausing can come from splitting phone resources across too many apps, software issues, hardware issues, and having an out-of-date phone.

 What Is Buffering and Why Does It Matter?
+(4 Remedies)

 One of the most common explanations for a paused stream (whether video or audio) is buffering.